top of page

 The first version exposed an important gap.
 Payer formularies operate on scheduled update cycles, while FDA label changes can occur whenever new regulatory submissions are approved.
 A document can be valid within the payer workflow but misaligned with the most current label context.

 We extended the validation logic to account for this temporal dependency, introducing explicit document freshness checks relative to label state.
 The review criteria themselves did not change, but they were applied more explicitly and consistently before generation output reached review, creating a transparent record of eligibility decisions and reducing the need for manual reconstruction.
+We shifted the architecture from a purely probabilistic RAG model to an agentic workflow governed by deterministic circuit breakers.

 Figure 1: AI Draft Guidance Workflow with Deterministic Validation Layer